fderose/circuit-breaker/README.md

 # circuit-breaker
 A given service (Service1Itf, Service2Itf) can have multiple implementations.
 For each ServiceItf, I've added 3 implementations:

-a mock cache implementation,
+1. a mock cache implementation,<br>
-a mock web service implementation, a mock fallback implementation.
+2. a mock web service implementation,
+3. a mock fallback implementation.

 These implementations are in an ordered list that is associated with the ServiceItf (see ServiceCaller.implementationsByInterface).